Rn-Dl/ModRealistic/readme.txt

-=== Realistic ===
+=== ModRealistic ===
 Tags: Blue, Red, Purple, two-columns, left-sidebar, right-sidebar, fixed-layout, responsive-layout, custom-background, custom-colors, custom-menu, editor-style, featured-images, microformats, post-formats, sticky-post, threaded-comments, translation-ready
 Requires at least: 4.1
 Tested up to: 4.4.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Realistic is the first WordPress theme built using Underscores and Google's Material Design Lite (MDL) frameworks combined together.
-Realistic will give your site a very Modern & realistic look and amaze you (and your users) with smooth transitions and fluid animations just like Google's websites.
-Besides Realistic is highly customizable and speed optimized.
+ModRealistic is the first WordPress theme built using Underscores and Google's Material Design Lite (MDL) frameworks combined together.
+ModRealistic will give your site a very Modern & realistic look and amaze you (and your users) with smooth transitions and fluid animations just like Google's websites.
+Besides ModRealistic is highly customizable and speed optimized.
 == Description ==
-Realistic is the first WordPress theme built using Underscores and Google's Material Design Lite (MDL) frameworks combined together.
-Realistic will give your site a very Modern & realistic look and amaze you (and your users) with smooth transitions and fluid animations just like Google's websites.
-Besides Realistic is highly customizable and speed optimized.
+ModRealistic is the first WordPress theme built using Underscores and Google's Material Design Lite (MDL) frameworks combined together.
+ModRealistic will give your site a very Modern & realistic look and amaze you (and your users) with smooth transitions and fluid animations just like Google's websites.
+Besides ModRealistic is highly customizable and speed optimized.
 * Responsive layout (Don't thank me, thank Google!)
 * Translation Ready (French language included)
 * 6 Colors Schemes